p0g4rdy/internet-monitoring/README.md

-# ARCHIVED - Internet Monitoring Docker Stack with Prometheus + Grafana

-> **ARCHIVED**: This repository has been archived.
-The contents have been merged into my [internet-pi](https://github.com/geerlingguy/internet-pi) repository.

 Stand-up a Docker [Prometheus](http://prometheus.io/) stack containing Prometheus, Grafana with [blackbox-exporter](https://github.com/prometheus/blackbox_exporter), and [speedtest-exporter](https://github.com/MiguelNdeCarvalho/speedtest-exporter) to collect and graph home Internet reliability and throughput.

 ## Pre-requisites